On the chain of commuting operators on Banach spaces: General theory

-\textnormal{Similarly, we can consider $T^*\in L((H^2(\beta)^*) \cong L(H^2(\beta))$.
-Since $T$ doesn't have dense range, $T^*$ is non-injective.
-Moreover, from Proposition \ref{adjointChainPreserved}, since $T$ is non-Lomonosov it follows that $T^*$ is also non-Lomonosov.
-This gives an example of a non-injective operator that fails to be Lomonosov.} \end{example}
+By duality, we now consider the Banach adjoint $(M_z)'\in \mathcal{L}(H^2(\beta)^*) \cong \mathcal{L}(H^2(\beta))$.
+Because $M_z$ lacks a dense range, $(M_z)'$ must be non-injective.
+Furthermore, from Lemma \ref{adjointChainPreserved}, the fact that $M_z$ is non-Lomonosov implies that $(M_z)'$ is also non-Lomonosov.
+This shows that non-injectivity of an operator does not imply it being Lomonosov. \end{example}

-It immediately follows from Lemma \ref{InjectiveDenseRange}. \begin{cor} Let $T\in L(X)$ be a nilpotent operator or a bounded projection.
-Then there exists a rank-one operator $F$ such that $T \leftrightarrow F$. \end{cor}

-Next, by considering operators $\lambda I - T$ and $\lambda I - T^*$, where $\lambda \in \mathbbm{C}$ and $T$ is from Example \ref{NonInjectiveNonLomonosov}, one can easily see that existence of any eigenvalue of an operator or of its adjoint does not guarantee existence of a non-zero compact operator inside of its commutant.
-The next statement shows that if both $T$ and $T^*$ have the same eigenvalue the situation is much better.
-This is a generalization of Corollary \ref{TandTstarNonInjective}.
+Next, we note that if either an operator $T$ or its Banach adjoint $T'$ has an eigenvalue, $T$ is not necessarily of chain $2$, demonstrated when considering the operators $\lambda I - M_z$ and $\lambda I - (M_z)'$, where $\lambda \in \C$ and $M_z$ is the operator from Example \ref{NonInjectiveNonLomonosov}.
+However, the following result shows that if both $T$ and $T'$ share a common eigenvalue, the conclusion is much stronger.
+This fact will be particularly useful in Section \ref{sec:reducton_to_rank-one}.